kwonus/Quelle/Quelle-AVX.md

 ### Appendix G. Developer Notes

 - Search expressions have one or more Search statements (Search statements utilize the QFind class)
-- Search statements have one or more fragments separated by whitespace (all fragments are implicit AND conditions)
+- Search statements or segments have one or more fragments separated by whitespace (all fragments are implicit AND conditions)
-- Fragments have one or more features.
+- Fragments have one or more OptionGroups [Option groups are AND conditions separated by & ]
+- OptionGroups have one or more Features [Features are OR conditions separated by | ]
 - Features can be (negated) using a unary operator of -:
 - Features can also be use explicit AND ( & ) xor explicit OR ( | )